hungcq/knowledge-repo/IT/domain-driven-design/16-large-scale-structure.md

   - Hard to find one

 #### Responsibility layers
-- Layers requirement: dependency direction are one-way
+- Layers requirement: dependency directions are one-way
 - Process:
   - Identify broad abstract responsibilities of the model as layers
   - Refactor the model so that the responsibilities of each domain object, agg & module